mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 In the demonstration below, you can start with either prior, and then mimic as many coin flips as you want.
 A nice bell shape around 50% represents a coin that's likely to be fair, while a curve that's biased towards either side suggests that the coin isn't balanced.
-Intuitively, this makes sense: if we flip the coin 100 times and it comes up heads 50 times, the evidence suggests that the coin is unbiased.
-But if it comes up heads 90 times, the coin is probably biased.

 <CoinFlipBayesianModel caption="Figure 2: Modeling the likelihood that a coin is fair, given two possible priors." />